 Operating Hours: 10:00 am to 11:00 pm – open all year round.

 4) Insa-dong Street is Seoul’s leading “gallery street” as it highlights various art galleries.
-We were told this is the best place to buy various souvenirs, traditional crafts and traditional Korean products in much cheaper prices.
+We were told this is the best place to buy various souvenirs, traditional crafts, and traditional Korean products at much cheaper prices.
 When we get there, we found out it was true.
-We bought bags (KW10,000), t-shirts (KW5,000), keychans, ref magnets, pants (KRW5,000)
+We bought bags (KW10,000), t-shirts (KW5,000), keychains, ref magnets, pants (KRW5,000)

 * Exit 2 or 6 of Anguk Station (Subway Line 3)

 5) Meongdong – we dropped by again at Meongdong just to have an evening walk, ate street food and exchanged money.

 DAY 5 – Last day of our tour

 1) Cheonggyecheon Stream (the open stream) – is a 10.84 km-long stream that runs through Central Seoul from west to east.
 The stream have undergone more renovations around 1760 and was completed on October 1, 2005.
 Today, residents and tourists are enjoying walking beside the streams with clean water, fish and birds.
 It has parks on both sides, stepping stones ideal for photo ops and 22 bridges that shine under glistening lights.
 The Seoul Lantern Festival is held for two weeks in November.

 * Exit 4 of Jegi-dong Station (Subway Line 1), Exit 5 of Yongdu Station (Subway Line 2)

 2) Seoul Station – we will not leave South Korea without a visit to its major capital which is Seoul.
 The best way to get there is through the subway in Seoul Station, the major railway station situated in Seoul.
 This serves the highest numbers of passengers a day.